DEPARTMENT HISTORY

 Bradenton Police Chief Clyde Gill on a motorcycle shortly after he joined the Bradenton Police Department (Manatee Library Historic Digital Collections

-During his tenure, Chief Clyde Gill formulated an idea for the creation of a new specialized unit to be deployed in high-risk, emergency situations, aligning with a relatively new concept in policing at the time.
-As such, after months of development and testing, BPD’s Special Weapons and Tactics (SWAT) Team was formed in December of 1976 and consisted of five members: Lieutenant Dick Ference, Sergeant Jim Price, Detective Butch Delhagen, and Patrolmen Eddie Rigsby and Larry Dellaposta.
-The formation of the team coincided with the airing of a new primetime television show, but the team members were quick to stop any comparison between SWAT and the eponymous program.
-“The tv show just makes the team look glamorous and easy.
-That’s just not the way it is”.
-(Delhagen)
+During his tenure, Chief Clyde Gill formulated an idea for creating a specialized unit to be deployed in high-risk calls for service, aligning with a relatively new concept in policing at the time.
+After months of development and testing, BPD’s Special Weapons and Tactics (SWAT) Team was formed in December of 1976.
+It included five members: Lieutenant Dick Ference, Sergeant Jim Price, Detective Butch Delhagen, and Patrolmen Eddie Rigsby and Larry Dellaposta.
+The formation of the team coincided with the airing of a new primetime television show; however, the team members were quick to stop any comparison between SWAT and the eponymous program.
+Said Officer Delhagen, “The TV show just makes the team look glamorous and easy.
+That’s just not the way it is.”

 Bradenton Police SWAT Team in 1976 (Manatee Library Historic Digital Collections)